QYQSDTC/DNN_for_GW_Parameter_Space_Estimation/README.md

 # DNN for GW Hyperarameter Estimation
 Using Depp Learning method to estimate GW parameter space by training DNN with a GW template bank.

-Trying to extend the job done in reference.
+Trying to extend the job done in **Reference** to hyperparameter space.

 ## Data Preparation
-1. Generate pure LISA signals as templates(~ 3000)
+1. Generate SMBHB GW signals as templates(~ 3000)
 2. obtain real noise time series from LISA noise PSD(Power Spectral Density)
 3. Whiten our data using LISA PSD before add multiple realizations of :
     1. White Gaussian Noise